 East End Food Co-op

 EEFC’s Hot Bar is the answer to all your paleo prayers.
 Rather than sticking to the same boring lineup, East End Food Co-op gets creative by changing its menu on a daily basis.
-And with themes like Cajun Kitchen and weekend Brunch you won’t be able to get enough.
+And with themes like Comfort Kitchen and weekend Brunch, you won’t be able to get enough.
 The best part about a hot bar?
 You get to fill your plate with all the good stuff and leave behind the rest.
 Say hello to a lunch loaded with all the best proteins and veggies.
 And did we mention the paleo-approved baked goods?
 Your sweet tooth will thank us.

 Gaucho Parrilla Argentina